 Learning about hair proteins and their relation to high porosity hair will help you understand why protein is necessary to help repair damage.

-I’ve collaborated with my hair scientist friend to provide you with an in-depth article, including the underlying science, to help you identify your hair’s specific needs.
+I’ve collaborated with my hair scientist friend, who is the expert on this topic, to provide you with an in-depth article, including the underlying science, to help you identify your hair’s specific needs.

 If you are trying to figure out whether your high porosity hair needs protein and why, it is necessary to get into the connection between the two aspects.

-To learn more about hair porosity, its different levels, and how to figure out yours, check out, Hair Porosity 101: The Ultimate Guide.
+To learn more about your hair’s porosity, its different levels (low porosity hair, medium porosity hair, and high porosity hair), and how to figure out yours, check out, Hair Porosity 101: The Ultimate Guide.

 Proteins are amino acids in the hair fibers.
 They are what we call keratin.
 Hair needs protein to strengthen it and maintain health but loses a lot of protein if it is highly porous – like high porosity hair.
 This means that high-porosity hair needs much more protein than other porosity levels.